ahmadwardak/dps-bootcamp-fe/README.md

-# Getting Started with Create React App
+# EZ Recipes created with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install required dependencies

+### `npm install`

+Run this command to install the dependencies in both frontend "dps-bootstrap-fe" and backend "BOOTCAMP-BACKEND" directories.

-## Available Scripts
+## Frontend Scripts

-In the project directory, you can run:
+In the frontend of project directory "dps-bootstrap-fe", you can run:

 ### `npm start`

+Runs the react frontend.\
+Open [http://localhost:3006](http://localhost:3006) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+## Backend Scripts

+In the backend of project directory "BOOTCAMP-BACKEND", you can run:

+### `npm runScript startdb`

+Start the mongodb in express-mongo-app folder

+### `npm start`

-Runs the app in the development mode.\
+Runs the Node Express server .\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.